sonnyariady/MusicSystemDotnetCoreAngular/Readme.txt

-Recreate based on https://github.com/sonnyariady/LibrarySystemWebApiCoreAngular9 Template
+Create based on https://github.com/sonnyariady/LibrarySystemWebApiCoreAngular9 Template

 1. Open DB folder for Generate SQL Script and Data To Your Local DB
 2. Open Backend and open Solution for Backend